stephansturges/Tator/readme.md

 poetry install --only-root
 poetry run tator-setup macos
 ```
+the second piece of the poetry setup contains a harcoded ref to python3.11:
+python3.11 -m venv /Users/stephan.sturges-ext/Tator/.venv-macos
+if your Poetry setup picked a different version of python then run the venv
+init with the correct version before the tator-setup step, ie:

+python3.1xx -m venv /xxx/Tator/.venv-macos

-Start the backend from the repository root with this single command:
+Then start the backend from the repository root with this single command:

 ```bash
 tools/run_macos_backend.sh